ogc1231/sample-pad/README2.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/ogc1231/sample-pad)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

-### Local VS Deployment

-Use this space to discuss any differences between the local version you've developed, and the live deployment site on GitHub Pages.

 ## Credits